ibm-cloud-docs/dl/getting-started.md

 * Bring Your Own IP (BYOIP) address to create native connectivity between your on-premises environment and {{site.data.keyword.cloud_notm}}

-Capabilities coming soon:
+Features coming soon:

 * Support for Virtual Private Endpoints (VPEs) from customer on-premises from a single customer account
-* Support for a Direct Link connection to venues, such as Blockchain, SAP on Power, and more
+* Support for a Direct Link connection to venues, such as blockchain, SAP on Power, and more
 * Support for a Direct Link connection to Public services; for example, {{site.data.keyword.cloud_notm}} Object Storage (ICOS)

 To get started using {{site.data.keyword.cloud_notm}} Direct Link Dedicated, follow these [step-by-step instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-dedicated).
 If you want help with getting started, open a case through the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/unifiedsupport/cases/add){: external}, or you can contact your {{site.data.keyword.cloud_notm}} Sales representative.